Interacting quasiperiodic spin chains in the prethermal regime: The GPD model

 We also compare the stretch exponent $\beta$ to the resonance exponent $\theta$ obtained directly by running the Jacobi algorithm.
 The result is shown in Fig.~\ref{fig:rhores_beta2}.
 The distribution of resonances $\rho_\text{res}(w)$ shows power-law behavior except for very large $w$, which is dominated by short-time effects.
 The expected power law curves from the stretched exponent are shown in dashed lines.
 For the AA model, the two sets of curves agree very well.
 However, for the GPD model, they do not agree for some values of $W$.
 This indicates that the AA model agrees with the model of resonances even at fixed energy density, but the GPD model does not.

 These results suggest that thermalization in the interacting GPD model is not described well by the proliferation of many-body resonances.
 In particular, the failure of the SJA in the higher energy part of the model may indicate that the system is non-ergodic on these time scales.
 Moreover, the position of this regime agrees qualitatively with previous proposals for the position of the NEE regime in the GPD model~\cite{Li2015a,Hsu2018_PRL,Li2016,Tu2023b,YiTing_ML}.
 (Note that the regimes obtained by the studies based on finite-time dynamical simulation are expected to differ quantitatively from those based on eigenstate properties.)
 Therefore, we interpret the regime of the GPD model where the stretched exponential fit fails as the NEE regime, and conclude that thermalization in this regime proceeds through a different mechanism than the AA model and typically studied random models.
+Note that the indication of the NEE behavior through the finie-time SJA study suggests that the NEE regime \emph{can} appear as a prethermal feature.
+Since it is logically possible that there exist an asymptotic NEE phase that cause the failure of SJA at all timescales, including the timescale at which we study, our observation above do not logically imply that the NEE behavior is \emph{only} a prethermal feature.
+However, we believe that the latter is true, as will be explained and discussed in the next two sections.